Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Indiana Stats and Trends

-- Indiana is 1-1 against the spread and 2-0 overall in games when it puts up more than 29.7 points.
+- When Indiana scores more than 29.7 points, it is 1-1 against the spread and 2-0 overall.

-- The Hoosiers have turned the ball over five more times (12 total) than the Terrapins have forced a turnover (7) this season.
+- The Hoosiers have turned the ball over 12 times this season, five more turnovers than the Terrapins have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.